roselinetwagiramariya/horror-movies-roselinetwagiramariya/README.md

 ## Overview

-In this exercise we will write a sql query against a database of movies and write the results to a CSV file.
+In this exercise we will write a sql query against a database of movies.
 This exercise is based on the [Codecademy Learn SQL](https://www.codecademy.com/enrolled/courses/learn-sql)
 "Queries" module.

 ### `movies` Table